 1- Delete the ringtone 'song' entry in your iTunes Music library (don't delete the actual file on your hard drive - choose to keep it when prompted).
 Then double-click on the .m4r file in Finder and it should show up in Tones.

 2- If that doesn't work, try moving the .m4r file outside of your iTunes folder on your hard drive (such as to the desktop).
 Then double-click on it.
 At least one person found that worked and it showed up in Tones.

 For iTunes 11 (and previous) users, click the drop-down arrow to select the Tones section of your library as it will probably be showing your Music library.
 You should see your ringtone there.
 If you don't have a Tones section at all, it's because Tones is not selected in your iTunes preferences.
 To enable Tones, click the menu at the very top-left corner of iTunes and choose Preferences... and make sure the Tones box is checked.
 Click OK and try again.

 Then you'll see the list of tones:

-9: When the sync is finished, tap Settings on your iPhone, then Sounds, then Ringtone and select the new tone.
-It should appear at the top of the list, above the default Ringtones.
+When the sync is finished, tap Settings on your iPhone, then Sounds, then Ringtone.
+Your custom tones will appear at the top of the list, above the default Ringtones.